 Q: How is this type of injury treated?

 MS: The diagnosis is confirmed with MRI, which many times will include injection of a dye into the joint.
 At times, a CT with two and three dimensional reconstructions is recommended to better understand the deformities.
 Not all require surgery to treat and initial treatment should include anti-inflammatories, specialized physical therapy, and at times injections into the joint.
 If unresponsive to non-surgical methods, surgery can be recommended.
-Most surgeries for impingement can either be done athroscopically, but more extensive deformities or labral tears associated with dysplasia will require open surgery.
+Most surgeries for impingement can either be done arthroscopically, but more extensive deformities or labral tears associated with dysplasia will require open surgery.

 Q: What is the recovery time for this injury?

-MS: Recovery time can be shortened if performed athroscopically by at least a month, as open procedures can require a four to six week period of time until the bone heals.
+MS: Recovery time can be shortened if performed arthroscopically by at least a month, as open procedures can require a four to six week period of time until the bone heals.
 Physical therapy is started immediately following surgery, and will continue two to three months after surgery.
 Patients with high demands on their hips can be returned to sports or most activities by four to six months.